finsberg/IN1910_H22/book/docs/info/overview.md

 ## Lectures

-There are two lectures each week (with the exception of Week X), at
+There are two lectures each week (with the exception of Week 41 due to midsemester exams), at
-* TBW
+* Wednesdays 08.15 - 10.00
-* TBW
+* Fridays 12.15-14.00

 Lectures are held physically in OJD Simula as well as digitally on Zoom.
 In addition we will record the Zoom lecture (i.e., screen grab + audio) and upload to the course website.
 Please note that the format of lectures can change during the semester due to the pandemic situation.
 Please pay attention to messages given on the course website.